 HOW DO MAST CELLS INCREASE INFLAMMATION AND CAUSE OTHER ISSUES LIKE ANXIETY AND DEPRESSION?

 This section explains why low inflammation and low histamine diets can be useful, and ties in to the “symptoms of MCAS by body area” section, above.

 - Dr Theoharides believes CRH stimulates the mast cells in the hypothalamus (and elsewhere) to produce something called vascular endothelial growth factor (VEGF), which then increases the permeability of the blood-brain barrier (BBB).
 That leaky BBB then allows more immune cell (e.g. mast cell) and perhaps pathogen infiltration into the brain and bingo, you have inflammation.
 Source: Could the Brain’s Mast Cells Be Causing Chronic Fatigue Syndrome (ME/CFS)?.

-- Mast cells and neuroinflammation: Mast cells are both sensors and effectors communicating between the nervous, vascular, and immune systems.
+- Mast cells are both sensors and effectors communicating between the nervous, vascular, and immune systems.
 In the brain, they live in the “brain side” of the blood-brain-barrier, and there they interact with astrocytes, microglia, and blood vessels via their mediators and chemicals.
 They are first responders in the body, catalyzing reactions, amplifying responses in the body, and also recruiting OTHER immune responses once they’re activated.
 When dysregulated, this contributes to neuroinflammation.
 See also the next study.